rogerbinns/apsw/README.rst

 =====

 APSW is a Python wrapper for the `SQLite <https://sqlite.org/>`__ embedded relational database engine.
-It focuses translating between the complete `SQLite C API <https://sqlite.org/c3ref/intro.html>`__ and `Python's C API <https://docs.python.org/3/c-api/index.html>`__, letting you get the most out of SQLite from Python.
+It focuses on translating between the complete `SQLite C API <https://sqlite.org/c3ref/intro.html>`__ and `Python's C API <https://docs.python.org/3/c-api/index.html>`__, letting you get the most out of SQLite from Python, and vice versa.

 It is recommended to use the builtin `sqlite3 module
 <https://docs.python.org/3/library/sqlite3.html>`__ if you want SQLite